Brian Day: Medical career

 In 1979, Day received the Canadian Orthopaedic Association's Edouard Samson Award for outstanding orthopaedic research in Canada.
 Following a fellowship in traumatology, in Basel, Switzerland, Oxford, and Los Angeles, he began practice at the Vancouver General Hospital.
 After starting in trauma, he developed an interest and expertise in orthopaedic sports medicine and arthroscopy.

 As an orthopedic surgeon, he earned an international reputation for performing arthroscopic surgery on hips, knees, shoulders and elbows.
 He has been the medical officer for national and international sports teams and events, including the Canadian Davis and Federation Cup teams as well as Olympic teams.
 International patients have included professional athletes, such as English Premier League players, and Olympic medallists from countries as far away as Russia and Australia, as well as many world-famous celebrities, actors, and dignitaries.
 Day is regarded as being instrumental in the introduction of arthroscopic joint surgery in Canada.

+Day's patients have included athletes from leagues such as the CFL, NHL, NBA and the English Premier League.
+He has said he chose to treat athletes individually rather than as a salaried club physician, citing potential conflicts between a team's interest in a quick return to play and a player's medical interest.
+In 2004, at the invitation of orthopaedic surgeon Antonio Castro, he travelled to Cuba to teach arthroscopic techniques and was made an honorary member of the Cuban Orthopaedic Association.

+During the early 1980s, Day played a foundational surgical role in the development and implementation of the Arthrobot in Canada, the first robot to assist in surgery, created by a team led by biomedical engineer James McEwen and UBC engineering physics graduate Geof Auchinleck.
+The Arthrobot system was capable of responding to the surgeon’s voice commands to manipulate and position the patient’s limb during orthopedic surgeries.
+Building on this work, Day went on in 1984 at UBC Hospital to become the first surgeon in the world to introduce the clinical application of robotics in arthroscopic surgery.

 From 1970 to 2014, Day wrote more than 150 scientific articles or book chapters, in areas of orthopaedics and arthroscopic surgery / sports medicine, and on the topic of health policy.